torbenginsberg/Tee-Time/README.md

 Tee-Time is a platform for finding and building local groups to get together for a round.
 This full stack web application will also let users easily keep track of their upcoming tee times and groups they are a part of.

-Our application will consist of:
+Our application consists of:
 * A user dashboard, with a list upcoming events and users/courses they have played
 * A feed page to display open events and public groups for users to join
 * Google Maps API to see events near you on the map

 ## Functionality & MVP
 * User authorization: signup and login
-* Users will be able to view nearby courses
+* Users can view nearby courses
-* Users will be able to create and join groups
+* Users can create and join groups
-* Users will be able to create and join events
+* Users can create and join events
-* Users will be able to connect with other users
-* Users will be able to follow other users
+* Users can follow other users
-* Production README

 ### Overview